 Each LEA must submit Assurances and the LEA Implementation Agreement through the Online Grants Management System by June 30 each year.
 Funds must be obligated during the fiscal year of the project.
-Current Year Allocation Notices will be posted on the Single Sign On system (SSO).
+Current Year Allocation Notices will be posted on the Grants Management System (GMS).

 - Final Fiscal Year claims for reimbursement must be uploaded in the Grants Management System (GMS) on or before August 1.
 The Administrative Code does not allow for late claim submissions.
-Payment of late claims submitted after August 1 is subject to the approval of the State Board of Education. - Final Fiscal Year closeout procedures must be completed after the Final Expenditure Report has been processed. - Each LEA is required to submit the Individuals with Disabilities Education Act (IDEA) Part B Consolidated Application through the Online Grants Management System before reimbursements can be submitted. - Expenditure reports will not be reimbursed prior to the approval of the LEA's Consolidated Budget Application for Special Education Funds. - Child Count will be taken from the Ok EdPlan system for the October 1 Child count. - Each LEA must submit data (as required).
+Payment of late claims submitted after August 1 is subject to the approval of the State Board of Education. - Final Fiscal Year closeout procedures must be completed after the Final Expenditure Report has been processed.
+All closeouts are due by September 1.

+- Each LEA is required to submit the Individuals with Disabilities Education Act (IDEA) Part B Consolidated Application through the Online Grants Management System before reimbursements can be submitted. - Expenditure reports will not be reimbursed prior to the approval of the LEA's Consolidated Budget Application for Special Education Funds.